Can you always spot the signs that your partner is cheating? Well, not always.

 But if you are observant and keep your antennas up, chances are you can catch a cheating partner more times than not.

-After this post you, which leverage scientific literature and data, you will know what signs to look for.
+After this post, which leverages scientific literature and data, you will know what signs to look for.

 - Signs of Cheating